LLC vs. S-Corp: The differences between them

 • File Form 2553 with the IRS.

-• Ownership limits: Maximum of 100 shareholders; all must be U.S. citizens or residents.
+• Ownership restrictions: 100 shareholders maximum; all shareholders must be U.S citizens or residents.

-• Management requirements: Must appoint a board, hold annual meetings, keep minutes, and designate corporate officers such as CEO and CFO.
+• Management requirements: Has to have a board, have a meeting every year, maintain minutes, and appoint corporate officers including the CEO and the CFO.

 Can an LLC Own an S-Corp?

-• Multi-member LLCs cannot, as they are taxed as partnerships by default.
+• Multi-member LLCs are not possible because they are by default taxed as partnerships.

 Purchasing an S-Corp